Sen. Collins deals a potential lethal blow to GOP health care bill

 The loosening of the regulations on insurance coverage was seen as an attempt to help conservatives come on board.

 Protestors also sat-in the office of Murkowski in protest.
-Her deputy chief-of-staff came out to address the activists and said that she left Anchorage at 6 a.m. on Monday and is using her flight time back to D.C. “thinking about her decision.”
+Her deputy chief-of-staff came out to address the activists and said that she left Anchorage at 6 a.m. on Monday and was using her flight time to Washington “thinking about her decision.”

-Marilee Adanski-Smith traveled to D.C. from Wisconsin on Saturday to attend the hearing.
+Marilee Adanski-Smith came from Wisconsin on Saturday to attend the hearing.
 She was born without arms and legs and relies on Medicaid.

 “We’re here to save Medicaid.
 Our lives depend on Medicaid,” she said, adding that she’s fearful that the legislation will take away Medicaid recipients' ability to live at home and force people into nursing homes.